SoftCircuits/SoftCircuits.Wordify/README.md

 ## Displaying Memory Size

 The `ToMemorySize()` extension method is handy when displaying a number of bytes, such as a file size.
-This method is overloaded to accept a parameter of type `int` or type `ulong`.

 | Code | Output |
 |---|---|